tejalsakore/python/lecture1.md

 * Login to Road To Code Website.
 See First Recording Leture Of python Course.
 * Install Slack And Login to Slack.
-* Give Your Introduction with Help of Print function And Use \n Also.
+* Write a Python Program To give Introduction to Yourself With the help of Print function And use Also \n .

 ## 📖 References